-What is a Marriage Green Card
+What Is a Marriage-Based Green Card?

 A marriage-based green card can be obtained by applying for an immigration visa abroad or by applying for a green card for a spouse of a U.S citizen or permanent resident who is inside the U.S. Although it can be a tedious and complicated process, getting a green card is possible with the right preparation and assistance.
 However, marriage green card cases vary by individual circumstances.
-There are essentially two ways you can obtain a marriage green card.

 - Marriage Green Card Inside the U.S (Adjustment of status)